 Rent a car.
 We rented a 4x4 because we wanted to potentially explore F-Roads (where 4x4 is required) and we were traveling north in late September.
 Renting a manual (vs automatic) will nearly cut your rental price in half.
-We did not get GPS with our vehicle, but did get wifi (which in turn gave us GPS on our phones).
+We did not get GPS with our vehicle, but did get wifi.
 A diesel car is going to save on fuel as well.

 Food.
 We rented a cooler from Icelandic Camping Equipment the morning we arrived, hit a grocery store and cooked at home for every meal in Iceland except two.
 If you’re out and about and want snacks, going to a grocery store vs shopping at a gas station will save a bundle as well.
 Bónus grocery stores seem to be the least expensive, but Krónan stores have a much better selection of fresh-baked bread and produce.
 (Croissants are to die for!)

 Where to stay.
 Traveling in late September as a family of five made the weather too unpredictable to consider camping.
-Hotels are expensive.
+Hotels are very expensive for a crew of five (between $500-600 per night).
 There are a number of hostels scattered around Iceland, but as a family we found Airbnb’s to be the least expensive option, almost a third of the cost of staying in a hotel at times.
 If you can find an Airbnb with a washer and dryer (or just washer and a hanging rack) - you’re ahead of the game, especially with a family of five.

 Bring a water bottle!
 The water in Iceland is the best I’ve ever tasted.
 Sue despises water and she Could.
 Not.
 Get.
 Enough.